cadrogui/sindry/readme.md

 #### Transporter

-The Transporter class is intended to stream the error object decorated with properties present in the event and context object of the AWS ApiGateway to any desired location, such as: AWS SQS, AWS SNS or an HTTP endpoint, this class was designed in a domain agnostic way, to ensure usability and interdependency.
+The Transporter class is intended to stream the error object decorated with properties present in the event and context object of the AWS ApiGateway request to any desired location, such as: AWS SQS, AWS SNS or an HTTP endpoint, this class was designed in a domain agnostic way, to ensure usability and interdependency.
 It is also possible to define which type of error level is streamed to each transporter.

 ```
 new Transporter(logger, {